Advertisement

 James and Kimberley chose to tell their children about his diagnosis in an open, age-appropriate way.
 He explained that children sense emotional shifts, so honesty helped them understand what was happening.

-Yes, he does.
-He took a step back to focus on family and healing, and in 2025 appeared in the US version of The Masked Singer.
-Furthermore, in May 2025, he accepted a role as Dean Wilson in Elle, a Legally Blonde prequel series produced by Reese Witherspoon.
+While he was taking on minor roles, he took a step back to focus on family and healing.
+In 2025 appeared in the US version of The Masked Singer.
+Furthermore, in May 2025, he accepted a role as Dean Wilson in Elle, a Legally Blonde prequel series produced by Reese Witherspoon which is set to release in July 2026.

 However, the work he is most known for is as Dawson Leery on Dawson’s Creek from 1998 to 2003 alongside Michelle Williams, Joshua Jackson, and Katie Holmes.